openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 add generics to Java without massive compatibility pain -- but the ongoing tax only grew larger.

-It got worse again when lambdas came along in in 2014.
+It got worse again when lambdas came along in 2014.
 Lambdas build heavily on generics, so many of the consequences faced by generics were inherited by lambdas.
 This rippled into the libraries: `java.util.function` suffers a combinatorial explosion of hand-specialized versions (`IntPredicate`,